smok-serwis/build/latest/README.md

 * Assuming branch name

-* Build an image from given context and Dockerfile and tag it
+* Build an image from given context and Dockerfile and tag it with develop if it isn't `master` or `staging`
 * Substitute
 * Store entire SHA-1 reference to build image as target file